peressinia/ProcPlayers/README.md

 **Input:**  User chosen CSV file with time as first column (discarded), player GSR timeseries as next columns, and monster/control data as final column (discarded).

-**Output:**  Six files with the CVS data file name appended as follows:
+**Output:**  Six files whose names are the same as the input file's name appended as follows:

 > 1.	-out.txt, raw output of analyses for debugging/verification
 > 2. 	-lMat.txt, the linear sync matrix for use with SyncCalc